Find Calm & Confidence

 - Support to rebuild a sense of safety and stability

-- Strategies to manage excessive worry and tension
+- Strategies to manage excessive worry and racing thoughts

-- Support to build resilience and confidence over time
+- Support to build resilience, calm and confidence over time

 - Age-appropriate strategies to ease fear of separation